juspay/expresscheckout-dotnet-sdk/README.md

-                Console.WriteLine(Ex.JuspayError.ErrorMessage); // to get the error message Console.WriteLine(Ex.JuspayResponse.RawContent); // to get the raw response from the api Console.WriteLine(Ex.JuspayError.Status); // to get the juspay error status of the response Console.WriteLine(Ex.JuspayError.ErrorCode) // to get the juspay error code from the response Console.WriteLine(Ex.HttpStatusCode) // to get the status code of the response }
+                Console.WriteLine(Ex.JuspayError.ErrorMessage); // to get the error message Console.WriteLine(Ex.JuspayResponse.RawContent); // to get the raw response from the api Console.WriteLine(Ex.JuspayError.Status); // to get the juspay error status of the response Console.WriteLine(Ex.JuspayError.ErrorCode); // to get the juspay error code from the response Console.WriteLine(Ex.HttpStatusCode); // to get the status code of the response }

         }